learn-co-curriculum/phase-1-context-lab/README.md

 The _execution context_ is a JavaScript `Object` that is either implicitly or explicitly passed along with the function at the time of the function's call.

-The implicit way is something we have to memorize and accept as part of the rules of JavaScript.
+The implicit way of passing a context with a function is something we have to memorize and accept as part of the nature of JavaScript.

 The tools for explicitly passing a context at function call-time are the methods `call`, `apply`, and `bind.`

 ## Define `this`